-(g) Changes in classification markings [1.4(b) and 4.1(b)].
+(g) Changes in clossification markings [1.4(b) and 4.1(b)].
 When a change is made in the duration of classified information, all holders of record shall be promptly notified.
-If practicable, holders of record shall also be notified for the property of the level of classification. of a change in the level of classification.
+If practicable, holders of record shall also be notified of a change in the level of classification.
 Holders shall alter the markings to conform to the change, citing the authority for it.
 If the remarking of large quantities of information is unduly burdensome, the holder may attach a change of classification notice to the storage unit in lieu of the marking action otherwise required.
 Items withdrawn from the collection for purposes other than transfer for storage shall be marked promptly in accordance with the change notice.

-\S 2001.6 Limitations on classification [1.6(c)].
+§ 2001.8 Limitations on classification [1.6(c)].

-Before reclassifying information as provided in section 1.6(c) of the Order, the authorized official shall consider the following factors, which shall be addressed in the report to the Director of the Information Security Oversight Office:
+Before reclassifying information as provided in section 1.6(c) of the Order, the authorized official shall consider the following factors, which shall be

-(a) The elapsed time following disclosure;

-(b) The nature and extent of

-disclosure; (c) The ability to bring the fact of reclassification to the attention of nersons to whom the information was disclosed;

-(d) The ability to prevent further disclosure; and

-(e) The ability to retrieve the information voluntarily from persons not authorized access in its reclassified
+- addressed in the report to the Director of the Information Security Oversight Office: - (a) The elapsed time following disclosure: - (b) The nature and extent of disclosure: - (c) The ability to bring the fact of ruclassification to the attention of persons to whom the information was disclosed; - (d) The ability to prevent further disclosure: and - (e) The ability to retrieve the information voluntarily from persons not authorized access in its reclassified state.

-Subpart B-Derivative Classification § 2001.20 Use of derivative classification (2.1).
+Subpart B-Derivative Classification

+§ 2001.20 Use of derivative classification [2.1].

 The application of derivative classification markings is a responsibility of those who incorporate, paraphrase, restate, or generate in new form information that is already classified, and of those who apply markings in accordance with instructions from an authorized original classifier or in accordance with an authorized classification guide.
-If a person who applies derivative classification markings believes that the paraphrasing, restating, or summarizing of classified information has changed the level of or removed the basis for classification that person must consult for a determination an appropriate official of the originating agency or office of origin who has the authority to upgrade, downgrade, or declassify the information.
+If a person who applies derivative classification markings believes that the paraphrasing, restating, or summarizing of classified information has changed the level of or removed the basis for classification, that person must consult for a determination an appropriate official of the originating agency or office of origin who has the authority to upgrade, downgrade, or declassify the information.